PhilMele/M4Project/README.md

-create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0. add footer
+create a button to tell the parking managert o activate parking parking can only be activiated with rates have been populated and cannot be 0. add footer fix check-out siccess message at Noneafter selecting manually what parking userchecks in

 # colour palette